ericaraujophd/25fa-social-modeling/slos/module2-segregation.md

 ## Overview

+You'll learn the basics of agent-based modeling and get hands-on experience with NetLogo.

 Segregation models help us understand how micro-level individual choices can lead to macro-level social phenomena {cite}`schelling1978micromotives`.
 Through agent-based modeling, we'll explore how even mild preferences for similarity can result in highly segregated neighborhoods, providing insights into urban dynamics and social processes.

 ```{note}